Mariners vs. Athletics Player Props Betting Odds

-Player prop bet options for Jarred Kelenic, Brent Rooker and others are listed when the Seattle Mariners visit the Oakland Athletics at Oakland-Alameda County Coliseum on Wednesday (at 9:40 PM ET).
+Brent Rooker and Jarred Kelenic are two of the top players with prop bets available when the Oakland Athletics and the Seattle Mariners square off at Oakland-Alameda County Coliseum on Thursday (starting at 3:37 PM ET).

 Bet on this matchup or its props with DraftKings!